Testadura-Mark/SoluxGround/README.md

 - Preserves permissions
 - Supports dry-run mode
 - Detects updates cleanly
-- Safely installs Testadura/SoluxGround framework files
+- Safely installs Testadura/SolidgroundUX framework files

-This is the mechanism used to install SoluxGround or update existing deployments.
+This is the mechanism used to install SolidgroundUX or update existing deployments.